tlie03/secapi/README.md

 and requires a lot of experimentation and hacking.
 An example on how to do this for the form4 filings can be found [below](#description-of-how-to-build-links-to-form4-filings)

-### how to make requests to the sec server
+### How to make requests to the sec server
-The sec has restricted the access rate to their servers thereby it is not allowed to do more than 10 requests per second.
+The sec has restricted the access to their servers thereby it is not allowed to do more than 10 requests per second.
+To ensure that the amount of requests stays within the boundaries set by the sec this package provides the `Request.sec_request` function which can be used to do requests to the sec servers.
+The function has a ratelimiter which ensures that the function can only be executed 10 times per second.
+Due to the sleep and retry property of the function the user does not have to worry about the number of function calls he makes.
+Furthermore, all code segments in this package that make requests the sec servers use the same function as well.
+Thereby the request limit can not be exceeded when alle requests are made with the `Request.sec_request` function.
+Because of that it is very important that a user of this API uses this function for all requests to the sec servers otherwise problems can occur.

+The `Request.sec_request` function takes in three parameters which are:
+* url : the url that will be requested
+* header : the header of the request which by default only contains a User-Agent
+* retries : the number of retries which is 5 by default

+### Utility functions
+* `get_cik` can be used to get the cik that belongs to a ticker symbol
+* `is_registered` can be used to proof if a company is sec registered

 ## Description of how to build links to form4 filings